mmehdig/apl-esslli-19-material/docs/session-4/index.md

 In this section, we provide essential information and examples to build a ROS workspace and run Python programs in ROS.

 [ROS official tutorials](http://wiki.ros.org/ROS/Tutorials) cover a more detailed set of examples if you want more experience on each topic.

-Follow these steps:
+Follow this tutorial for a step-by-step quick ROS introduction.

 #### 1.1.
 Manage the shell environment